-Hyper-parameters α , β , η , κ are uniform Dirichlet distributions and are empirically chosen as 1.
-Our results are not sensitive to these parameters.
-They serve as priors of Dirichlet distributions to avoid singularity of the model, the general discussion for the influence of the hyper-parameters on learning topic model could be found in [2].
+Hyper-parameters $\alpha, \beta, \eta, \kappa$ are uniform Dirichlet distributions and are empirically chosen as 1.
 It takes around 2 hours for the Gibbs sampler to converge on this data set, running on a computer with 3GHz core duo CPU in Visual C++ implementation.
-The convergence is empirically determined by the convergence of data likelihood, when the variation of data likelihood becomes trivial after hundreds of iteration of Gibbs sampling.
+The convergence is empirically determined by the convergence of data likelihood.
 The online tracklet prediction takes 0.5 seconds per tracklet.